eliwei01/arm-learning-paths/content/learning-paths/embedded-systems/trace_arm_systems/_index.md

     - Pick tools to use to trace

 prerequisites:
-    - An Arm-based target.
+    - An Arm-based target
-    - Knowledge of the trace implementation of the target.
+    - Knowledge of the trace implementation of the target

 author_primary: Elizabeth Weidmann